CGJennings/se3docs/docs/um-release-notes.md

 The primary difference in this version is that it makes the jump from requiring Java 8 to Java 11.
 However, most users should not notice this difference since the installer packages for Strange Eons include their own private Java environment.

 - High DPI display support.
 This means proper support for “Retina” displays and setups that use desktop scaling.
 Note that the *underlying* support at both the Java and operating system level is not always perfect.
-For example, you may encounter weird issues when moving windows between two displays with different scaling factors.
+For example, you may encounter weird issues when moving windows between displays with different scaling factors.
 - As part of implementing high DPI support, nearly every graphic used by Strange Eons was updated or replaced.
-If you notice an image that appears to be missing or incorrect, please report it as a bug using the **Help/Report a Bug** menu item.
+If you notice an image that appears to be missing or incorrect, please report it as a bug by [opening an issue](https://github.com/CGJennings/strange-eons/issues), using the **Help/Report a Bug** menu item, or submitting a pull request.
 - Markdown document support.
 Projects support markdown (`.md`) files, which are a common, easy-to-use way to create styled documents from plain text.
 Double-click a markdown file to view it, or right click and choose **Open** to edit.
 - Improvements to the text/source code editing experience, including:
   - search and replace highlights all matches